otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </message>
 ```

-### Retrieving published Prekeys Values from a Prekey Server
+### Retrieving published Prekeys from a Prekey Server

 An entity asks the server for prekey ensembles from a particular participant by
 sending a "Prekey Ensemble Query Retrieval message" for an specific identity,